puku0x/cvdrone/readme.txt

 -----------------------------------------------------------------

 INTRODUCTION
-  This program a is free software.
+  This program is free software.

   You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version